ADVERTISEMENTS

 eLabFTW is a web-based LIMS with a focus on inventory management, security, and flexibility.
 It is built using PHP and MySQL and it features a responsive GUI for use on mobile and tablet devices.

-Also, unlike other titles in this list, eLabFTW offers users a SAML2 authentication, a scheduler, a file manager, and molecules drawing.
+Also, unlike other titles in this list, eLabFTW offers users a SAML2 authentication, a scheduler, a file manager, and a molecules drawing.

 eLabFTW - Open Source Electronic Lab Notebook